kurucu/mastodon-backup/README.md

 ### Setting up automated backups

-- Add this line to your `root` crontab to ensure that the backups are being ran `daily` and a log is being generated:
+Add this line to the crontab for your `root` user, to run the backup daily and to generate a log.

 ```bash
 0 3 * * * /opt/mastodon-backup/backup.sh > /opt/mastodon-backup/logs/backup.log 2>&1
 ```

-### Weekly restart of server

-- Add this line to the `root` crontab to ensure that a `weekly` restart is occuring:
+This, optional one, restarts your server weekly.

 ```bash
 0 0 * * 0 /sbin/shutdown -r now